 The Truth about Apoquel Side Effects in Dogs

 Apoquel (brand name Oclacitinib) was FDA approved in 2013 for use in dogs with atopic and/or allergic dermatitis.
+All drugs come with risks and, unfortunately, a small minority of dogs will have more severe side effects.

 Adverse Drug Effects Reporting